TheKamboy/crisis-engine-reborn/README.md

 - [ ] More HUDs
 - [ ] Maybe more icon bops
 - [ ] Of course some themes for watermarks

+## Psych Engine Improvements!
+- Opponent Notes don't go past the strums anymore, due to an oversight with an *if* statement.

 ## Some (rare) Bugfixes!
 - Found a bug with the JS Engine winning icon source code where if there was no winning icon, it would never go back to the not dying state when escaping death (doesn't happen for me my ass)